kenedii/jetson-nano-racer/camera/pyrealsense2/README.md

 realsense_pyrealsense2.py: Uses pyrealsense2 for access to all data on the realsense camera

-build.sh: Installs Realsense, Realsense Viewer, pyrealsense2 for python
+build.sh: Installs Realsense, Realsense Viewer, pyrealsense2 for python on Jetson Nano

-Release: Compiled pyrealsense2 python library and shell script for installing to python packages directory
+Release: Compiled pyrealsense2 python library and shell script for installing to python packages directory for Jetson Nano